posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 app.use(DataLoaderPlugin, {
   router,
-  // all mande errors will let the navigation continue but appear in the error property
-  errors: {
-    MyError, // checks with `instanceof MyError`
+// checks with `instanceof MyError`
-  },
+  errors: [MyError],
 })
 ```

 ::: tip

-In a lazy loader, you can throw an error and since it doesn't block the navigation it will appear in the `error` property.
+In a lazy loader, you can throw an error and since it doesn't block the navigation it will **always** appear in the `error` property.
+You don't need to define

 :::